VortexShrimp/clashbot/README.md

 ## Features

+> Note: This bot currently only supports one server at a time.

 - Tracks clan events such as member joins & leaves, description & badge changes and more.
 - Track war events such as preparation starts, wins & losses.
 - Tracks clan member donations and their amounts.